 - Master creating profitable listings.
-If you need help on how to create a listing that sells, then check out this course focused all on creating profitable listings on Amazon: Amazon Listing Demystified.
-Use the code FULLTIME and save $50 off.
+If you need help on how to create a listing that sells, then check out this book focused all on creating profitable listings on Amazon: Amazon Advantage.
+Use the code AMZ20 and save 20% off.

 There you have it in a nutshell, how to create a profitable bundle on Amazon: come up with an idea; choose a theme; pick your main item and complementary items; buy enough to make multiple bundles; package the bundle well; label it well; and create the listing so you can send it off to the Amazon warehouse.

 If you think bundles are a good fit for your Amazon business, I encourage you to try creating your first bundle and see if you can get those profits to start rolling in.

 Don’t forget about the best resource to get started with bundles: The Wholesale Bundle System.

 I once thought that creating bundles was not a good use of time, but then I discovered the video course, Wholesale Bundle System.
 After taking that course, my mind was opened to the profit possibilities bundles offer Amazon sellers.

 This course showed me why some bundles sell frequently and why some are duds.
 The videos opened up my eyes on how to create professional looking photos without having to be a professional photographer.
 The Wholesale Bundle System also showed me how to find the most relevant keywords customers are using to search for the bundle I want to sell.
 The course really does tell you exactly what you need to do to create and sell successful bundles.